This page is a stub. It will be expanded to a full-fledged article.

-Thessaloniki (Greek Θεσσαλονίκη): Macedonian town in Macedonia, Roman provincial capital, late ancient metropole.
+Thessaloniki (Greek Θεσσαλονίκη): Greek city in Macedonia, Roman provincial capital, late ancient metropole.

 - Close to the river place where the river Axios empties itself into the Thermaic Gulf, the northwestern part of the Aegean Sea